solana-foundation/developer-content/content/guides/dapps/cash-app.md

 npx expo start --dev-client
 ```

-Install the build on your android emmulator and keep it running in a seperate
+Install the build on your android emulator and keep it running in a separate
 window.
-Everytime you save a file, the emmulator will refresh.
+Every time you save a file, the emulator will refresh.

 ### Initial Program Connection